~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 “A perfect match,” she coos at the sleeping man.
 At Frank.

 Frank snapped awake and gasped for air.
 He checked his arms for hospital tubes.
 Nothing.
 He was in his own body.
-He was in his own study, his open books surrounding him.
+He was in his own study, his open books still surrounding him.
+A gentle gloaming was working to pacify the brightness of the day, and a faint spattering of stars began to stretch across the clear, crisp sky.
+The moon was nowhere to be seen.

-“It’s just another pointless, messed up dream,” he tried to convince himself.
+“It’s just another messed up dream,” he tried to convince himself.